 After an hour’s climb you reach Meshar.
 Fill your water bottles here.
 Straight ahead of you are Mt Annapurna (10th highest mountain in the world) and Mt Annapurna Fang (7,647 m).
 The 2 mountains remain visible for the next two hours, till you reach Isharu.

 From Meshar, the trail gradually ascends till Isharu, the second viewpoint of the day.
 You are just above the tree line here.
-The views from Isharu are outstanding – the panorama includes Mt Manasalu (8th highest mountain in the world), Mt Annapurna II, Mt Annapurna IV, Mt Ganesha Himal along with other peaks of the Annapurna range.
+The views from Isharu are outstanding – the panorama includes Mt Annapurna II, Mt Annapurna IV, Mt Ganesha Himal along with other peaks of the Annapurna range.

 The next hour till Dobato is a mix of ascent and descent.
 After reaching Dobato, have lunch at the teahouse.

 After a short break, set out for the best place on this trek – the MULDHAI peak view point.
 There is a reason this place has such a reputation among locals.
-You see twenty-three snow peaks out of which three are among the fourteen highest mountains in the world – Mt Manasalu (8th highest), Mt Annapurna I (9th highest) and Mt Dhaulagiri I (7th highest).
+You see twenty-two snow peaks out of which two are among the fourteen highest mountains in the world – Mt Dhaulagiri I (7th highest) and Mt Annapurna I (9th highest).
 The complete Annapurna and Dhaulagiri range with Mt Tukuche and Mt Nilgiri North and South are a sight to behold, especially at sunset.
 If you want to witness this magic again, don’t forget to come back for sunrise the next day.